florian/reading-notes/books/4_Game_Theory/README.md

 - An evolutionary stable strategy is a mutation that is never completely erased from a population
 - An interesting variation to an auction is making the second highest bidder pay as well.
 While this is not realistic for actual auctions, it can be used to model a lot of other situations (e.g. time investment)
 - Some character traits correlate with how much players are willing to cooperate

+## 6. The n-Person Game

+- Elections can be modelled as n-person games
+- The power of a player shows how much their strategy (vote) can influence a game
+- We would like to design elections in a way that each person's vote has the same power.
+This is difficult, e.g. in small states.
+While people in large states have less power inside the state, the combined power of the state often more than makes up for that
+- Coalitions can be formed in n-player games.
+Players expect a certain payoff for entering a coalition
+- Aumann-Maschler theory can be used to compute the payoff for each player if they decide to enter a coalition.
+It however does not say who will enter a coalition.
+Sometimes there's no certain choice and often it also depends on psychology
+- If you're on the extreme side of a political spectrum, it can make sense to not vote at all to show that your favored party should move in that direction
+- *Superadditivity*: Given two disjoint coalitions, their union will at least have the value that the individual ones have
+- Game theory cannot model all variables, e.g. bargaining skills or norms of society
+- Neumann-Morgenstein (N-M) theory aims to find solutions for n-player games
+- N-M first eliminates all solutions that are not Pareto-optimal, i.e. no solutions are kept where all players can simultaneously do better with a different solution
+- Solutions in n-player games: sets of coalitions that do not dominate each other
+- Effective set of a coalition is a set of players that have enough power to convince the group to distribute payoffs differently
+- Not all n-player games have solutions
+- N-M assumes there's perfect communication between players
+- Aumann-Maschler (A-M) is a second theory that approaches the problem in a different way
+- Given a possible coalition, a player could *object* by proposing a coalition in that all players except another player do better.
+The other player then has to come up with a *counterobjection* to avoid being left out
+- N-M and A-M have a different concept of solutions and make different assumptions
+- The *Shapley value* tries to describe the value of the game for each player.
+It is derived by iteratively forming larger coalitions, looking at the possible ways this can be done, and what payoffs this will yield
+- Power in a vote: the portion of time the vote of the respective player makes the difference, i.e. a power of 0 means the player has nothing to say, 1 means they decide everything.
+The power is computed by looking at all permutations of vote order and checking whose vote brings the number of votes above 50%
+- This power index has been used to sue against power distributions in certain states since it can be used to show that some cities have nearly no influence
+- Logrolling, agreeing to vote for something in return for help at another vote, can actually hurt everybody involved
+- Arrow's theorem: There is no decision rule that always perfectly translates the desires of society into votes